 During my test drive in Amsterdam I quickly realized that the fear of being left with an empty battery is completely superfluous.
 150 kilometers in the urban area are damn long.
 BMW seems to have managed to physically stretch 150 kilometers.

-We are somehow wrongly programmed due to tank rituals that have been performed for years.
-We never really want to start without a full tank.
-We will do exactly that with the critical critical electric car: Always start with a full "tank".
-Because: In the foreseeable future there will be more electric taps than petrol stations.
-If every tenth parking meter, every tenth parking lot, every shopping center is equipped with charging stations, then we will no longer waste time thinking about whether we will still arrive at home.
-And there, too, we will soon instinctively connect the plug of our charging station to the i3, as we have long been used to with a cell phone, even with an electric toothbrush: We are now hanging it on the inductively networked charging cable with little thought and of course.
-Speaking of which: Inductive “refueling” is perhaps the next (necessary for convenience) step in terms of e-mobility.
+We are somehow wrongly programmed through years of tank rituals.
+We never really want to leave without a full tank.
+This is exactly what we will practice with the range-critical electric car: Always drive off with a full "tank".
+Because: In the foreseeable future there will be more electric dispensing stations than petrol stations.
+Once every tenth parking meter, every tenth parking lot, every shopping center is equipped with charging stations, then we will not waste any more thinking about whether we can still get home.
+And there, too, we will soon instinctively connect the plug of our charging station to the i3, as we have long been used to with the cell phone, even with the electric toothbrush: We now hang it on the inductively networked charging cable, quite thoughtlessly.
+Speaking of which: Inductive “refueling” is perhaps the next step (necessary for convenience) when it comes to e-mobility.

 Of course we are not there yet.
 Inductive charging of the battery would bring more convenience, but do not change the principle that we can refuel wherever there is a power connection.
 Unlike in Holland, charging stations are still rare in Germany, although the chancellor wants to see a million electric vehicles on the streets by 2020.
 Politicians are demanding one-dimensionally from the auto industry to electrify private transport without really trying to provide adequate infrastructure.
 The auto industry is not responsible for the filling station network.